ms/buildtogether.tech/src/teams.md

 much you know about your teammates' work (<a section="delivery"/>).

-The most powerful argument for instructors selecting teams, though, is that's how it works in the real world <cite>Oakley2004</cite>.
+The most powerful argument for instructors selecting teams, though, is that's how it works in the real world [% b Oakley2004 %].
 You probably won't get to pick your colleagues if you join a company or an academic research group.
 Instead, you'll be put on a project and expected to work well with whoever else is on it.
 Your performance will depend as much on your ability to get along with